albassort/Mario-Kart-Stream-Analyzer/README.md

 Interfacing with streamget is very simple.

 `./streamget.sh https://www.twitch.tv/MyFavoriteTwitchStreamer`
+you can use vods or video files:
+(make sure files are in 360p currently!
+`python streamget.py videofile.mp4 outputname/`
+you can also downloads videos from youtube or twitch `python streamget.py videolink.com outputname` this even works for playlists!
+(just make sure everything is in 360p for now.
+720p and 1080p coming at a later time)

 streamget.sh works by connecting to MYFS and piping the frames into streamget.py.
-CV2 will then importt the frame and analyize

-pixget.py is then caleld to do pixel checks. pixget pingpongs bettween streamget.py managing the states.
+CV2 will then importt the frame and analyize pixget.py is then caleld to do pixel checks. pixget pingpongs bettween streamget.py managing the states.

 upon confirmed 'go', a channel, at ./MFTS/date/${digit} (digit is equal to (ls | wc -l )-1)